Thomick/forest-risk-rl/README.md

 - The folders named forest_risk_rl/envs and forest_risk_rl/learners contain code from Average Reward Reinforcement Learning [repo](https://gitlab.inria.fr/omaillar/average-reward-reinforcement-learning).
 - forest_risk_rl/basic_model contains the preliminary code for the basic discrete model.
-- forest_risk_rl/envs contains the new forest environments and discrete MDP environments from [Average Reward Reinforcement Learning](https://gitlab.inria.fr/omaillar/average-reward-reinforcement-learning)
+- forest_risk_rl/envs/discrete_env.py and forest_risk_rl/envs/linear_dynamic_env.py contains the new forest environments
-- forest_risk_rl/learners contains the generic learners from [Average Reward Reinforcement Learning](https://gitlab.inria.fr/omaillar/average-reward-reinforcement-learning)
 - forest_risk_rl/experiments contains the experiments and the code for the plots.

 ## Installing and running the experiments